bronsonavila/automate-boring-stuff-python-notes/README.md

         print('The traceback info was written to error-log.txt')
     ```

 - An **assertion** can be used to perform a "sanity check".
+They are intended to address programmer errors rather than user errors.
 See the following example of a traffic light simulator:

   ```python
   mainStreet = {'ns': 'green', 'ew': 'red'}